abstractvector/node-dbf/README.md

     parser.parse();

+#Command-Line Interface (CLI)

+The parser also supports a command-line interface (CLI) for converting DBF files to CSV.
+You can invoke it as follows:

+    $ node-dbf convert /path/to/file.dbf

+This will write the converted rows to `stdout` and metadata about the process (e.g. number of rows, etc) to `stderr`.
+This allows you to write stdout directly to an output file, for example:

+    $ node-dbf convert file.dbf > file.csv

+For more help information on using the command line options, use the integrated help:

+    $ node-dbf help

 #Tests

 Tests are written in Mocha using Chai BDD for the expectations.
 Data on San Francisco zip codes was used as a reference test file - downloaded from [SF OpenData](https://data.sfgov.org/) and included in the `./test/fixtures/bayarea_zipcodes.dbf` file within the repository.

 #TODO